amorphic/amorphic.github.io/james_stewart_cv.md

 :	Member of a geographically distributed DevOps team administering industry-leading automotive rental SaaS [CARS+][cars+].

-	* Orchestrated worldwide virtual host configuration mananagement using Ansible and Puppet.
-	* Migrated services from legacy KVM hosting to Google Cloud Platform (GCP) orchestrated with Terraform.
+	* Migrated services from legacy KVM hosting to Google Cloud Platform (GCP) orchestrated with Terraform, Ansible and Puppet.
 	* Designed and developed internal services using Docker containers deployed to Kubernetes (GKE).
 	* Implemented metric/log collection and analysis using Graphite/Grafana and Elasticsearch/Logstash/Kibana.